vivaria/edisonrul.ing/docs/source/cards/e/elemental-hero-neos-alius.md

 ### Card Rulings

-These rulings apply to all Gemini Monsters: https://edisonformat.net/rules/compendium/gemini-monsters ●Prohibition rulings (often related to this card) are here: https://edisonformat.net/rules/compendium/prohibition
+These rulings apply to all Gemini Monsters: https://edisonformat.net/rules/compendium/gemini-monsters
+*   Prohibition rulings (often related to this card) are here: https://edisonformat.net/rules/compendium/prohibition